UCL/Magritte/README.md

    Grids are stored in the /input folder.)

 - Run make to setup and compile the source code given the specified parameters.
-  This will create the 3D-RT executable.
+  This will create the Magritte executable.
   ```
   $ make
   ```

 - Run the executable to generate the ouput in the /output folder.
   ```
-  $ ./3D-RT.exe
+  $ ./Magritte.exe
   ```

 - The output can be visualized using the python scripts in the output/plots folder.